MultiGripperGrasp: A Dataset for Robotic Grasping from Parallel Jaw Grippers to Dexterous Hands: EXPERIMENTS

 For the 30.4 million grasps across 3,795 different object-gripper pairs, our simulation was able to record the object fall-off time for each grasp.
 Table~\ref{tab:sucess_rate} shows the amount of grasps simulated per gripper, the percentage of object fall-off times over a threshold per gripper and the failure rate of the grasps simulated, i.e. the percentage of grasps that were not able to make contact with the object.
 Based on the object fall-off time, the results showed that out of the 30.4 million grasps, 13.16M are successful grasps (the object did not fall within 3s), 0.17M lasted from 2s to 3s, 0.53M lasted from 1s to 2s, 14.97M fell shortly after the gripper touched the object (0s to 1s) and 1.59M are classified as failed grasps.

-From Table~\ref{tab:sucess_rate}, we can see that the Robotiq gripper with 3 fingers achieves the highest success rate.
+From Table~\ref{tab:sucess_rate}, we can see that the Robotiq gripper achieves the highest success rate.
 We observed low success rates for three grippers in our dataset: the H5 Hand, the Shadow Hand, and the human hand.
-For the H5 hand, we observed that GraspIt! had difficulties in planning good grasps due to the presence of mimic joints that are not supported.
+For the H5 hand, GraspIt! had difficulties in planning good grasps due to the presence of unsupported mimic joints.
 Therefore, the grasps through simulated annealing were sub-optimal.
-In the case of Shadow hand and human hand, we observed that our position controller is sub-optimal for many grasps when considering highly articulated grippers with high number of DOFs.
+In the case of Shadow hand and human hand, we observed that our controller is sub-optimal for many grasps when considering highly articulated grippers with complex joints.
+We observed that the generated joint values for the thumbs made the optimal control non-constant.
+In some cases, the joints may be aligned in a way that our controller creates a stable grasp, while in others it applies adversarial forces to the grasp.
 The question of how to design a better controller for multi-finger hands remains a challenging task.